 Impedance to Admittance Calculator

-How to Use Impedance to Admittance Calculator
+How to Use the Impedance to Admittance Calculator

-How to Calculate Impedance to Admittance
+How to Calculate Impedance to Admittance (Step-by-Step Guide)

 In electrical engineering, admittance (Y) is defined as the measure of how easily a circuit or device allows alternating current (AC) to flow.
 It is the mathematical reciprocal of electrical impedance (Z).
 Because impedance in AC systems is a complex quantity, admittance is also complex, consisting of conductance (G) as its real part and susceptance (B) as its imaginary part.
+The formulas and mathematical workflow are presented below.

 Scalar Impedance Conversion Formula